 Similarly, a 2015 survey from recruitment firm Korn Ferry found a lack of support from top executives for leadership development programs.

-"Given the central role leadership plays in the success of any organization, the view of leadership development has to shift from a 'nice to have' to a 'must have' business process, as integral as the supply chain, marketing or IT," Noah Rabinowitz, Korn Ferry's senior partner and global head of leadership development, said in a statement.
+"Given the central role leadership plays in the success of any organization, the view of leadership development has to shift from a 'nice to have' to a 'must have' business process as integral as the supply chain, marketing or IT," Noah Rabinowitz, former Korn Ferry senior partner and current managing director of Deloitte Leadership and Human Capital, said in a statement.

 Experts at Korn Ferry offered the following tips for how to increase the effectiveness of leadership development programs and create a strong and sustainable leadership pipeline:

-- Ensure your leadership development is embedded in your organization's culture and strategy, and that it is fully supported by top executives.
+- Embody development.
+Ensure your leadership development is embedded in your organization's culture and strategy, and that it is fully supported by top executives.

-- Understand that leadership development needs to be a continuous process.
+- Ensure continuity.
+Understand that leadership development needs to be a continuous process.
 For it to be successful, it can't be made up of one-time classes or one-off events.

-- Create leadership development programs for employees at all levels of an organization, including the senior-most executives.
+- Include everyone.
+Create leadership development programs for employees at all levels of an organization, including the senior-most executives.

-- Don't cut down or eliminate investments in leadership development when the company is struggling financially; those are the times it is needed most.
+- Make it a priority.
+Don't cut down or eliminate investments in leadership development when the company is struggling financially; those are the times it is needed most.